 It opens up the Local Disk (C:) Properties dialog box when you do.
 Click on the “Tools” tab and then click on the “Optimize” button under where it gives you the Optimize and defragment drive heading.

-Scheduling Options for Optimize Drives
+How to Schedule Options for Optimize Drives

 Now that you all have the Optimize Drives window open, click on the “Change settings” button under the Scheduled optimization heading.